 Futures target levels • Trade rooms • Real time teaching • Discord • Live streaming

 How Many Patterns Do They Make?

 Candlesticks group together to form many different patterns.
 There are patterns within patterns.
-That’s why it’s important to be able to spot patterns.
+That is why it is important to be able to spot patterns.

-If you’re relying only on patterns that are bullish but you see bearish candlesticks there’s a chance you could get thrown off.
+If you rely only on bullish patterns but see bearish candlesticks, you can get thrown off.

-It’s also important not to get bogged down in the minutia of what a pattern is.
-Patterns such as the bull flag, symmetrical triangle and bull pennant can all look alike.
+It is also important to avoid getting bogged down in the minutia of what a pattern is.
+Patterns like the bull flag, symmetrical triangle, and bull pennant can all look alike.

-They also all tell you the same thing.
-A trend continuation is imminent.
-Instead of focusing so much on what a pattern looks like exactly, focus on the message it’s sending.
+They all tell a similar story: a trend continuation is imminent.
+Instead of focusing so much on exactly what a pattern looks like, focus on the message being sent.
 Read between the lines.